Flag of Flintshire

 The Flintshire flag (Baner Sir y Fflint) is the flag of the county of Flint.
 A campaign was launched in September 2012 to have the flag recognised by the Flag Institute, and it was formally adopted on 24 February 2015.

 Design

-The flag is the banner of the arms anachronistically attributed to Edwin, ruler of the former kingdom of Tegeingl that covered much of the territory of Flintshire.
+The flag is the banner of arms attributed to Edwin, ruler of the former kingdom of Tegeingl that covered much of the territory of Flintshire.

 Those arms bore a black engrailed fleury cross (i.e. a cross capped with fleur-de-lis ends and scalloped edges) on a white field between four choughs, a bird once likely to have been widespread in the area, in black and red.
 These arms, in a slightly amended form, had been used by the former Flintshire County Council.

 The council arms are differenced by the addition of discs on the arms of the cross and a voided diamond (mascle) at the centre.
 The flag simplifies the design but retains much of the basic symbolism and essential charges of the original arms in a way more suitable for use as a flag.